-As part of the InteKrin acquisition, the Company recognized contingent consideration associated with payments to be made to the former InteKrin stockholders upon the achievement of certain events specified in the agreements (see Note 6).
-This fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement within the fair value hierarchy.
-The Company valued the two contingent consideration scenarios (the Earn-Out Payment and the Compound Transaction Payment) using a probability-weighted discounted cash flow approach.
-A probability of reaching each contingent consideration threshold was estimated by Company's management.
-As of September 30, 2014, the Earn-Out Payment is expected to occur in January 2015 with an 80% probability of occurrence.
-As part of the analysis, a 25% risk-adjusted discount rate was used to measure a present value.
-A separate credit spread was not applied to the Earn-Out Payment fair value since the consideration is to be made in Preferred Series B shares.
-The size of the contingent consideration is a fixed number of Series B shares, but the value fluctuates with the value of a Series B share.
-The Compound Transaction applied the same 25% risk-adjusted discount rate and also captured an additional 6% credit spread for counterparty credit risk given the cash payment.
+This fair value measurement of the Compound Transaction Payment uses a probability-weighted discounted cash flow approach based on significant inputs not observable in the market and thus represents a Level 3 measurement within the fair value hierarchy.
+The Compound Transaction analysis applied a 25% risk-adjusted discount rate to measure present value and also captured an additional 6% credit spread for counterparty credit risk given the cash payment.
 The Company's management estimates of probability of occurrence and timing were used to formulate an expected cash flow.
-The size of the consideration is tiered based on the size of a license or similar agreement with a third party and the timing of such agreement.
-The change in the fair value of the contingent consideration liability is recognized in other expense, net within the condensed consolidated statement of operations.
+The value of the consideration is tiered based on the value of a license or similar agreement with a third party and the timing of such agreement.
+The change in the fair value of the Compound Transaction Payment was recognized in other expense, net within the condensed consolidated statement of operations of \$135,000 and \$275,000 for the three and nine months ended September 30, 2014, respectively.